LukeSavefrogs/maximo-gui-connector/README.md

-# Maximo-GUI-Automation-Python
+# Maximo GUI Connector for Python
-A script written in Python/Selenium intended to be imported into other Python projects and used as a library
+A script written using Selenium intended to be imported into other Python projects and used as a library

 You can include the Library into your script and use it like this:
 ```python